alcideio/iskan/README.md

 Harness your existing Container Image Vulnerability Scanning information to your Kubernetes Cluster.
-**iskan** enables you:
+**iskan** enables you to:
 - [x] Plug one or more container image vulnerability providers such as ECR, GCR, Azure and others
-- [x] Analyse the running Pods and their containers for known vulnerabilities
+- [x] Analyse the running Pods and their containers for known vulnerabilities.
-- [x] Control the scan scope to certain namespace
+- [x] Control the scan scope to certain namespaces
 - [x] Filter scan results by: Severity, CVSS Score, Fixable CVEs, and even snooze specific CVEs.

 <details>